-Time and Place: Saturday, April 20th, 2013, Appalachian State University, Boone, NC
+Time and Place: Friday, April 10th and Saturday, April 11th 2015, Appalachian State University, Boone, NC

-Appalachian Spring - Eighth Annual Conference in World History and Economics
+Appalachian Spring - Tenth Annual Conference in World History and Economics

-The conference will take place on April 20, 2013, on the Appalachian State University campus, Boone, in the beautiful North Carolina mountains.
-Those interested in participating should let the organizers know by February 15, 2013.
-A one-page abstract describing the scholar's proposal should be sutmitted to the organizers by that date.
-A full paper will be expected by the organizers by March 1, 2013.
-There is only a modest registration fee (regular: $75; (graduate) students: $30; ASU faculty and students: free).
-Register now.
+The conference will take place on April 10-11, 2015, on the Appalachian State University campus, Boone, in the beautiful North Carolina mountains.
+Those interested in participating should let the organizers know by February 10, 2015.
+A one-page abstract describing the scholar's proposal should be submitted to the organizers by that date.
+A full paper will be expected by the organizers by March 10, 2015.
+There is only a modest registration fee (regular: $75; (graduate) students: $30; ASU faculty and students: (free).

 - If you have some issue with timing of presentation, we will see what we can do, but with limited space and time those requests are much more difficult to accommodate.